aarontrefler/kaggle-gendered-pronoun/README.md

 Modeling
 ------------
-Neural network modeling was performed using Keras with a TensorFlow back-end.
+Modeling was performed using a feed-forward neural network architecture, implemented with Keras using a TensorFlow back-end.

 Jupyter (iPython) Notebooks
 ------------